xerbok/hypermedia-project-part-1/README.md

 The site uses a **dark theme by default** to keep visual noise low and highlight important actions.
 Colors are defined as CSS variables for clarity and quick iteration: `--bg` (background), `--text` (primary text), `--muted` (secondary text), `--border` (dividers), `--accent` (links and highlights), and `--card` (subtle surfaces).
 Example values: `--bg: #0b1220`, `--text: #e5e7eb`, `--accent: #60a5fa`.
 Declaring `color-scheme: dark` allows the browser to adjust native UI (scrollbars/form controls) to match.
 The **system-UI** font stack is used to avoid external dependencies and ensure good performance and familiar rendering across platforms.

 Hierarchy and spacing are restrained: compact headings, generous line-height for paragraphs, and accent color used only for highlights and interactive states.
 The **header** is sticky with a light bottom border so navigation is always available during scroll.
 Content is centered via a reusable `.wrapper` (max-width 1000px) to maintain readable line lengths.
 Layout employs **CSS Grid** and **Flexbox** where it adds clarity: `.two-col` arranges text and portrait in the About section; `.grid` lays out project cards in columns, collapsing gracefully on smaller screens.
-Cards and skill chips have light borders and small radii to keep the UI tidy.
+Cards and skill chips have light borders and small radius to keep the UI tidy.
 Hover states are subtle (slight elevation on cards) to signal interactivity without visual clutter.
 The result is a lean, readable interface that focuses attention on content and keeps the codebase straightforward for maintenance.

 ---